 - Is the script going to be heavy on technical content or visual content?

 - Do you want them to be richly colored or are basic color schemes fine?

 - What will the audio of the video be?

 All these have a bearing on your animation budget – the complexity of the script and the requirements you have on the audio that will affect the cost of animation.
 Altogether, these considerations will affect your budget.

 Find out about what is included in the cost of animation here:

 All of these considerations ultimately comes down to what your students expect or can get from this addition to their course.
-For instance, when the video is doing most of the teaching, like this TedEd clip below, and the students expect to learn a lot from it, the quality of image and smoothness of motion should be high.
+For example, when the video is doing most of the teaching, like this TedEd clip below, and the students expect to learn a lot from it, the quality of image and smoothness of motion should be high.
 Additionally, there is also a wide range of settings used, which makes the animation more complex, thus requiring a bigger budget.

 Now that you know roughly what affects your budget, we can start thinking about specific amounts.
 To help you get there, we’ve created a list of yes/no questions, the answers to which will give you an indication of your budget.
 Here’s the list:

 - Is using 2D designs going to be better than whiteboard animation for my course?